 Austrian Airlines does not have its own lounge at Bangkok’s impressive Suvarnabhumi Airport.
-Still, its Business Class passengers have access to Star Alliance partner Thai Airways’ Royal Silk Business Class lounge which I have reviewed.
+Still, its Business Class passengers have access to Star Alliance partner Thai Airways Royal Silk Business Class lounge which we’ve reviewed.
 From the lounge, it was a 10-minute walk to gate D6, where the Boeing 777-200ER was ready for boarding.
 On this occasion, the flight was operated by Austrian’s second-oldest B777, registration number OP-LPA.

 Business Class Cabin